 Since you're always making sure to work with a fiduciary, you're going to be on more solid footing from the beginning because you know that their financial interests are aligned with yours.

-It’s usually better for you to work with fee-based advisor/planner to further align your interests.
+It's usually better for you to work with a fee-based advisor/planner to further align your interests.
 Financial planning charges could be via fees, commissions, or a combination of both.

 What questions should you ask your financial planner?